EXCervantes/svg-logo-maker/README.md

 ## Description

 This is an application for generating a logo in the format of a SVG.
 It uses prompts with questions for a user.
-This utilizes the packages "Inquirer", "File System (FS)", and "Colors".
+This utilizes the packages "Inquirer" for posing questions and collection of user data, "File System (FS)" to write the file to the system, "Colors" to display the file created message, and "Jest" for testing the application.
 In addition, uses those packages with the Node language manager to generate the SVG file using the collected data from the questions posed to the user.

-TODO: Describe testing
+This application has a testing suite which can be invoked via the terminal.
+The test will test the three shape classes a user can choose with defined parameter for each shape respectively.
+Speaking of the shapes each shape class has its own file to keep the structure more organized.
+This allows for more shapes to be implemented in further updates more easily by adding to each related file such as an "oval" into `circle.js` file or a "rectangle" into the `square.js` file.

 ## Installation